 Imagine!
 A day without video content.
 How would that be?
 Boring?
 ABSOLUTELY.
 Since the time YouTube came into our lives, the idea of consuming content has changed drastically.
-People these days prefer a video guide than a written step to step process.
+People these days prefer a video guide to a written step to step process.
 Imagining even a single day without YouTube is scary.
 But ever wondered, how was youtube developed?
 No?
 Yes?
-Lets explore.
+Let's explore.

 It all began in 2005, when the three entrepreneurs registered the YouTube logo, website domain, and trademark.
 A year later, Google paid $1.65 billion for YouTube, which had over 700 million weekly views at the time.
 It resulted in the establishment of the YouTube Partner Program (YPP).
 Everyone may now profit from their viral content thanks to YPP.
 To attract more users to the site, YouTube began to improve the quality of the videos that were submitted.
 As a result, in 2008, it launched HD videos.
 This sparked interest in the site's alternate usage, such as gaming and vlogging channels.